Lisanne Pinciotti, Program Director, (EC, Admin)

 Maria Gravel earned her Early Childhood degree from Hunter College.
 She has NYS (N-6) and NJS (K-6) certifications.
 She has her Montessori Early Childhood credential from both AMS and AMI.
 She was the founder and director of Seton Day Care Center and Elizabeth Seton Pre-School from 1972-2008.
 She has over 40 years of experience in early childhood schools and classrooms.
 She has been an active member of the American Montessori Society (former Chair of the AMS Certification Committee, member of the Archives committee, participant and lecturer at annual AMS Conferences) and has written numerous articles on the care of infants and toddlers.
 Maria continues to serve as a Field Consultant for CME|NY.
 Maria is a founding Instructor and Field Consultant for the WSMS-TEP Infant Toddler program.

-Nancy Lindeman (EL, MIE)
+Nancy Lindeman (MIE)

 Nancy Lindeman has been a special educator since 1978.
-She has worked in a variety of roles as a special educator including; special education teacher, special education mentor, special education director, inclusion specialist, and currently a Montessori inclusion teacher educator and professor.
+She has worked in a variety of roles as a special educator, including special education teacher, special education mentor, special education director, inclusion specialist, and, currently, a Montessori inclusion teacher educator and professor.
 Nancy recently retired as the program director from the Institute for Montessori Innovation at Westminster College.
 She is Montessori EC, El I-II certified, and holds a Montessori Administrator certificate.
-Lindeman has founded and directed a Utah public Montessori charter school and two private Montessori schools where she has participated on IEP teams for over 30 years.
+Lindeman has founded and directed a Utah public Montessori charter school and two private Montessori schools, where she has participated on IEP teams for over 30 years.
 Nancy is a faculty member in the WSMS-TEP Montessori Inclusion Endorsement and Administrator programs and consults with Montessori schools to develop inclusion plans.

 Margot Mack (EC)